charlesreiss/spark-memory-postprocess/README.md

   of my fork on Spark on github, or use a prebuilt binary distribution from [here](https://www.eecs.berkeley.edu/~charles/spark-1.4.0-memanalysis-SNAPSHOT-0521-hadoop2.2.tar.gz).

 - Build these tools using `sbt/sbt assembly`.
+If you don't have a copy of the patched spark installed locally, you may need Java 8 to complete this step.
+  (I've hosted a small Maven-copmatible repo on https://www.eecs.berkeley.edu, which has TLS settings which are incompatible with Java <8.)

 - Run the program under a version of Spark patched with extra monitoring.
 This patch is available from   When running the program, set the Spark configuration option `spark.extraMetrics.enabled` to `true`